Commie Reds Puck Off.

 The following three games would also be played on Canadian ice.
 By the time game four ended in Vancouver on September 8th, Canada was now trailing in games 2-1, with one tie.
 The series final four games would be played over in Moscow.
 I will never forget the emotional post-game ice level interview with Phil Esposito in front of an angry, pissed off nation after game four.

-In Russia, Team Canada was the victim of many uncontrollable circumstances.
-From bad food, late night crank phone calls to player’s rooms and bad refereeing.
+In Russia, Team Canada was the victim of so many uncontrollable circumstances.
+From bad food, late night crank phone calls and bad refereeing.
 And let's not forget the utmost sin, stealing Team Canada’s Canadian beer.
-It just seemed Canada was up against insurmountable odds heading into today’s finale.
+It just seemed like Canada was up against insurmountable odds heading into today’s finale.

 Canada needed a win.
 Canada must win.

-A victory and Canada would win the series and for at least a few years claim title to worldwide hockey supremacy.
-A loss would be an embarrassment not just for the players and the coaches, but the country that had expected and demanded so much more from them.
-I could only imagine the pressure Team Canada felt going into the final game.
-There would be sixty minutes of hockey left to play.
+A victory and Canada would win the series and for at least a few years anyway claim title to worldwide hockey dominance.
+A loss would be an embarrassment not just for the players and the coaches, but for the country that had expected and demanded so much more from them.
+I could only imagine the pressure Team Canada felt going into the final game as there would be just sixty minutes of hockey left to play.
 Heading into the final minute, the previous fifty-nine had been nothing but nail biting edge of your seat excitement.

 The score was tied 5-5.

-The tension, sweaty palms and stomach knots were almost too unbearable and with just thirty-four seconds left to play, it happened.
+My nervous tension, sweaty palms and stomach knots were unbearable and with just thirty-four seconds left to play, it happened.

 Paul Henderson scored the winner on a rebound.